 Obviously, showing a BIM model during the pursuit phase can impress an Owner.
 Would it be important to you to be able to answer what-if scenarios with the Owner?
 If so, you'll want a model that does more than spin around on the screen.
 To win the business, it's important to show how you'll leverage that BIM in the the construction phase.

 These models are perfect for renderings and energy analyses.
 You'll also want to consider carefully the level of detail to which the elements are modeled as these can be used to produce 2D documents.
+We even have a service to grade the model for completeness - to see if it can be used for construction scheduling and estimating.

 These BIMs reflect the means and methods and explain just how you're really going to build this project.
 You can also deploy the build-to-design/design-to-build rigor by incorporating your layout points into the model.
 These models can be a great communication aide with Subs, showing exactly where they need to be and when.